benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 }
 ```

 Let's look at a slightly more complex example.
-As illustrated by the Order Details response below, a consumer purchased three identical shorts.
+As shown in the Order Details response below, a consumer purchased three identical shorts.
 One short was delivered and has a status of "Delivered", another short was delivered and returned and has a status of "Return Processed", and one short was shipped and has a status of "Shipped".
 Because the "Delivered" status has the highest status code of the order line, the `rolledUpStatus` of the order line is "Delivered".
 The highest `rolledUpStatus` of the order is "Delivered", so the order status is "Partially Delivered".

 ```